SamsungSAILMontreal/ForestDiffusion/README.md

 seed = 666 # random seed value
-max_depth = 7 # max depth of the tree; recommended to leave at default n_estimators = 100 # number of trees per XGBoost model; recommended to leave at default
+max_depth = 7 # max depth of the tree; recommended to leave at default n_estimators = 100 # number of trees per XGBoost model; recommended to leave at default gpu_hist = False # to use GPUs to train the XGBoost models
 ```

 Regarding the imputation with REPAINT, there are two important hyperparameters: